 That’s part of why I think you’ll love Flexjobs if you’re looking for an Upwork alternative.

-Out of every freelancing site, Flexjobs has the most high-quality jobs and projects for freelancers I’ve ever seen.
+Out of every Upwork alternative, Flexjobs has the most high-quality jobs and projects.

 This is because Flexjobs is actually a job curation service.
 Not a platform.
 So you’re pay a monthly subscription, NOT a percentage.

 That’s means you pay the same whether you land $1 worth of work or $100,000 worth of work.